xullnn/ls_pull_over_push/225/readme.md

 Describe the inheritance chain in the previous question, and what about this one?

 updates:

+What can be the cause of context loss?

 What's the 3 typical ways to fix context loss caused by function nesting?
 Write out solution for each way?